 - I. the MTFP and future revenue budgets should include annual revenue contributions to capital reserves provided that they are affordable; - II.
-Any under-spending on the revenue account will be transferred to strategic reserves used to finance the Capital Programme or "Invest To Save" Initiatives.
+Any under-spending on the revenue account will be transferred to strategic reserves used to finance the Capital Programme or "Invest To Save" Initiatives, or to mitigate against future funding pressures.